opencybersecurityalliance/kestrel-lang/docs/language.rst

 Kestrel aims to keep it open and easy to add data source and analytics---not only adding data source through the STIX-Shifter interface and adding analytics through the docker interface, but even keeping the interfaces open and extensible.
-A user may start with a STIX-Shifter data source, and then want to add another data source which already splits STIX observations---no STIX-Shifter is needed.
-The user may generate this capability to develop a data source interface in parallel to STIX-Shifter and handles data from multiple EDRs and SIEMs in his/her environment.
-Similar concepts applies to analytics.
+You might start with a STIX-Shifter data source, and then want to add another data source which already splits STIX observations---no STIX-Shifter is needed.
+You can generate this capability to develop a data source interface in parallel to STIX-Shifter and handle data from multiple EDRs and SIEMs in your environment.
+Similar concepts apply to analytics.
-A user may start with writing Kestrel analytics in docker containers, but then need to develop analytics around code that is executing in the cloud.
-We need the power to quickly adding analytics interfaces besides the docker one shipped with Kestrel.
+You might start with writing Kestrel analytics in docker containers, but then need to develop analytics around code that is executing in the cloud.
+What is needed is the power to quickly add analytics interfaces besides the docker one that is shipped with Kestrel.

-To address the need of quickly developing new interfaces for data sources and analytics, Kestrel abstracts the connection to data source and analytics with two layers: Kestrel runtime communicates with interfaces and the interfaces communicate with the data sources or analytics.
+To quickly develop new interfaces for data sources and analytics, Kestrel abstracts the connection to data source and analytics with two layers: Kestrel runtime communicates with interfaces and the interfaces communicate with the data sources or analytics.
 Both data source and analytics